The Cabin On Montana offers a unique lodging option only a few blocks from downtown for those visiting Bozeman, Montana.

 Please turn off all lights and lock the door on your way out

 Park on Montana Ave. or Aspen Street.
-Please do not park in the driveway next to the License Plate Exhibit
+Do not park in drive next to License Plate Exhibit

-The password for each Cabin On Montana Network is: *this will be texted to the guests prior to their arrival
+The password for each Cabin On Montana Network is: (we’ll let you know via a text prior to your arrival)

 Turn on the cable via the remote labeled ‘cable’